tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 In the above example:

 - `@cnt` is a local accumulator.
-Once declared, each vertex variable x specified in a FROM clause can access it in the form x.@cnt.
+Once declared, each vertex alias x specified in a FROM clause can access it in the form x.@cnt.
 The local accumulator state is mutable by any query block.

 - `@@hasPhoneCnt` is a global accumulator.